CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium

 describes the spatial volume occupied by cold gas, $V_\mathrm{cold}$, relative to the total volume, $V$, offering a measure of the extent and distribution of cooler and denser regions.
 This parameter provides information about the size and mean density of collapsing regions.

-The \textbf{cold mass flux},
+The cold mass flux,

-characterizes the rate at which cold gas is accreting towards the midplane.
+characterises the rate at which cold gas is accreting towards the midplane.
 Here, $\rho_\mathrm{cold}$ is the density of the cold gas, and $\varv_\mathrm{cold}$ denotes the velocity of infalling cold material.
-The reference values $\rho_0$ and $\varv_\mathrm{ff}=H/\tff$ are normalization factors where $\rho_0$ is the initial density in the centre of the simulation domain, $\varv_\mathrm{ff}$ is a velocity defined by the scale height $H$, and the free-fall time $\tff$.
+The reference values $\rho_0$ and $\varv_\mathrm{ff}=H/\tff$ are normalisation factors where $\rho_0$ is the initial density in the centre of the simulation domain, $\varv_\mathrm{ff}$ is a velocity defined by the scale height $H$, and the free-fall time $\tff$.

 For the purpose of our analysis, a gas parcel is classified as cold if its temperature is at most $5\times10^{4}\,\unitT$.
 To mitigate contamination from potential boundary effects, we assess these metrics within a specified subrange of the computational domain, bounded by $0.25H\leq |z| \leq 2.75H$.
 This range is chosen to avoid unphysical behaviours near the simulation boundaries that could artificially influence the analysis.
 Within this region, we calculate each metric for every snapshot of the simulation, enabling a consistent comparison across time and different simulation setups.
 We run each simulation for $8\,\tcool$, using a fiducial value of $\tau=\tcool/\tff=0.3$.
 Typically, we restrict our analysis up to $t=7\,\tcool \approx 2\,\tff$ as the system's dynamics are expected to be significantly altered beyond this period.